gech71/saccos/documentation/SystemDesign.md

 This layer handles communication with external services.

 - **Email**: **Nodemailer** is used for sending transactional emails, such as password reset links.
-- **Mini-App Integration**: The system includes a dedicated module (`/minapp`) to integrate with the **NIBtera Super App**, handling token validation and payment requests via a secure callback mechanism.

 #### 1.1.5.
 Security Layer